Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools

 \subsubsection{Changes in Development Approaches with GenAI}

 When asked if GenAI tools had changed their approach to software development, the majority of respondents (55/71, 77.5\%) indicated that they had experienced at least some change, while 7.0\% were unsure and 15.5\% reported no change.
 We asked respondents who reported experiencing changes to their development approach to elaborate on those changes.
 Nine participants reported using GenAI tools for tasks that previously required internet searches (\eg finding library documentation or searching Stack Overflow for code examples), and four reported using GenAI to assist in information retrieval tasks within their code base.
 Six indicated that GenAI can provide a starting point for projects, such as helping with ideation (3), initial project design (5), or writing boilerplate code (6).
-Five respondents noted that GenAI allowed them to shift development focus from repetitive coding tasks to higher-level tasks such as architecture design, and four respondents claimed that GenAI tools allowed them to write \textit{more} documentation.
-Still others indicated that GenAI helps produce cleaner, more organized code (3), reduces the focus and memory required to complete coding tasks (2), allows for development in unfamiliar programming languages (2), and can assist in project configuration (2).
+Five respondents noted that GenAI allowed them to shift development focus from repetitive coding tasks to ``higher-level'' tasks such as architecture design, and four respondents claimed that GenAI tools allowed them to write more documentation.
+Still others indicated that GenAI helps produce cleaner, more organized code (3), reduces the focus and memory required to complete coding tasks (2), allows for development with unfamiliar programming languages (2), and can assist in project configuration (2).

-GenAI tool adoption has created new processes in developer workflows.
+GenAI tool adoption has also created new processes in practitioner workflows.
 For example, six respondents spend more time reviewing and verifying AI-produced code.
 Four focus more on writing good prompts, while three have incorporated interactive prompting processes into their workflows.

-\finding{Developers reported that GenAI has transformed their development workflows in diverse ways, ranging from replacing traditional search practices to supporting project design, reducing repetitive effort, and broadening programming capabilities, ultimately enabling a shift toward higher-level, more strategic software engineering tasks.
+\finding{Practitioners reported that GenAI has transformed their development workflows in diverse ways, ranging from replacing traditional search practices to supporting project design, reducing repetitive effort, and broadening programming capabilities, ultimately enabling a shift toward higher-level, more strategic software engineering tasks.
 In addition, participants noted that GenAI introduced new practices in their development workflow, such as validating AI-generated outputs and employing various prompt engineering strategies.}